syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-off-line-installer.md

 ---
 layout: post
 title: Installation using Offline Installer in Blazor - Syncfusion
-description: Check out the documentation for Installation using Offline Installer in Blazor
+description: Learn here about that how installing the offline installer of Essential Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug